 Scars are marks left on the body from wounds, cuts, acne, surgical procedures, or any other damage to the skin.
-The board-certified physicians, laser experts, and plastic surgeons at Laser & Skin Surgery Center of New York have the expertise to target scars with the precision necessary to achieve an optimal outcome.
+The board-certified physicians, laser experts, and plastic surgeon at Laser & Skin Surgery Center of New York have the expertise to target scars with the precision necessary to achieve an optimal outcome.

 Scars are the body’s healing response to an injury, surgery, or infection.
 Trauma that goes deeper into the dermal tissue will result in new tissue production that creates the appearance of a scar on the skin’s surface.
 Scars often start out as pink markings, but they can get lighter or darker over time.
 Most scars are flat, but it is not unusual to have a raised or depressed scar as well, depending on how the skin heals.

 Scars can negatively impact your self-confidence and your self-esteem.
 They can even affect your social interactions.
 Fortunately, there are ways to reduce the appearance of scars today, to restore your appearance and your confidence.

-Top, board-certified dermatologists and plastic surgeons at the Laser & Skin Surgery Center of New York® treat a variety of scars including acne scars, red scars, brown scars, white scars, surgical scars, raised scars, and depressed scars.
+Top, board-certified dermatologists and plastic surgeon at the Laser & Skin Surgery Center of New York® treat a variety of scars including acne scars, red scars, brown scars, white scars, surgical scars, raised scars, and depressed scars.
 We work with patients of all ages, including young children.
 Laser scar removal and other scar removal techniques can reduce and improve the appearance of scarring on the face and body.
 To learn more about laser treatment for scars, click here.

 What are possible treatments?